chiffa/BioFlow/dev_decision_log.md

      upon enumeration.
 In practice, this is not critical, because DB Ids from different databases have low intersection

-    - approximate matching capacities for gene names mistypes
+    - approximate matching capacities for gene names mistypings

  - in all the DB calls, add a mock-able wrapper that would read the state of a project-wide variable and if it is set to True (in unittests) will switch it to